-All kinds of jazz are played here, from traditional jazz to modern jazz or jazz-rock, including also swinging big bands and blues bands.
+All kinds of jazz are played here, from traditional jazz to modern jazz or jazz-rock, including swinging big bands and blues bands.

 Address: Narodni 20, Prague 1; website